|Nutrition Facts (per serving)|

-In a heavy saucepan, heat the olive oil over medium heat.
+In a heavy saucepan or dutch oven, heat the olive oil over medium heat.
 Add the onion and garlic, and cook for 5 minutes until tender, stirring frequently.

 Then add the chicken pieces to the saucepan, and cook and stir until the chicken begins to brown slightly, about 3 minutes.

 Add 1 cup chicken broth to the saucepan, and cook until liquid is reduced, stirring constantly.

 Continue adding the chicken broth to keep the rice covered in liquid, stirring frequently.
 Make sure most of the liquid is absorbed by the rice before adding more.
 Total cooking time should be about 25 minutes, or until the rice is tender.

 Add the basil, cheese, and butter to the saucepan just before serving, stirring to melt.